kaustavdm/forge-access-granted/RUNBOOK.md

 **To test the implementation:**

 1. Start your server: `npm start` (or `npm run start:build`)
-2. In Postman, select the **"Application endpoints"** folder
-3. Send the **"2.1 Basic lookup"** request
+2. In Postman, send the **"Application endpoints" -> "3.1 Basic lookup"** request
-4. You should receive a response with phone number details
+3. You should receive a response with phone number details

 <details>
 <summary>💡 Click to see the solution</summary>